-\item{In \candy\ we have a clear observational evidence of extended OH cloud related to shocked regions in SNRs.
+\item{In \candy\ we have clear observational evidence of an extended OH cloud associated with shocked regions in the SNR, as revealed by thermal absorption against the SNR continuum emission.
 The distribution of the OH gas correlates well with the \oh maser locations and the distribution of shocked \h.
-The value of OH fractional abundance ($\sim$\e{-6}) is greater than in cold clouds and is consistent with predictions for water dissociation by soft X-ray flux from SNRs.
+An upper value for the OH fractional abundance ($\sim$\e{-6}) is greater than for cold clouds and is consistent with predictions for water dissociation by a soft X-ray flux from the SNR.
 We found no \htco\ absorption towards the SNR.}

-\item{We detected for the first time OH main-line maser emission at 1665 and 1667~MHz in direction towards or near \candy.
-One of these main-line masers was found towards the SNR and was detected only in the 1665~MHz transition.
-The nature of this maser is not clear and further observations are need to establish whether is related to the SNR cloud or to a possible protostellar object along the line of sight.
-The other maser was detected in both main-line transitions and is centred on the ultra-compact H\,{\sc ii} region IRAS 17147--3725 located south-east of the SNR.
+\item{We detected for the first time OH main-line maser emission at 1665 and 1667~MHz in directions towards and near \candy.
+Only a 1665~MHz maser is located towards the SNR and was identified with an IR source SSTGLMC~G349.7294+00.1747 from the GLIMPSE Catalog.
+The other maser was detected in both main-line transitions and coincides with the ultra-compact H\,{\sc ii} region IRAS 17147--3725, located south-east of the SNR.
 We also found weak \htco\ absorption towards this \hr\ region.
-No masing was found in the field towards the SNR in excited-state OH transitions near 5 and 6~GHz, or in the 6~GHz CH$_3$OH transition. }
+No masing was detected towards the SNR from excited-state OH transitions around 4.8 and 6~GHz, nor from the 6~GHz CH$_3$OH transition. }

 \end{enumerate}